stianchris/sigrid/README.rst

-sigrid (PSS sincal importer for grids) contains Python based scripts to import networks from PSS Sincal and convert them to PyPSA and TESPy networks.
+sigrid (PSS sincal importer for grids) contains Python based scripts to import networks from PSS Sincal (xml-cim format) and convert them to PyPSA and TESPy networks.
 It was developed during the EU-funded project ES-Flex-Infra by Christian Brosig and is now published as a free package in the hope, that it may be useful to others.
 Feel free to further develop it!
+As the standard of XML-Cim allows a lot of different approaches for the definition of some network parameters, this program is just one way to import this data.
+It is very limited and there is no warranty for it!

 Documentation
 =============